-Additionally, the bill stipulates that institutions cannot withhold the acknowledgment of paternity affidavit regardless of the genetic testing results and cannot charge the parents for the testing.
-However, they may bill health benefit plans for the costs associated with the genetic testing.
+Additionally, the bill stipulates that institutions cannot withhold the acknowledgment of paternity affidavit regardless of the genetic testing results and cannot charge the parents for the testing, although they may bill health benefit plans.
 The bill also clarifies that if the father is not named on the birth certificate, no further information about him will be recorded.
-Overall, the Right to Know Act aims to ensure that unwed parents have access to paternity confirmation through genetic testing, thereby enhancing the accuracy of birth records.
+Overall, the Right to Know Act aims to ensure that unwed parents have access to paternity confirmation and related documentation in a straightforward and cost-free manner.

 Statutes affected: